IHTSDO/snomed-publish/client/diff-main/README.md

 Statements are compared for equality using the strategy specified by the --strategy parameter.
 For example, the SUBJECT_OBJECT strategy compares only the subject and object of triples, such that if the subject and object are equivalent between two triples, the triples are identical for the purpose of finding the ontology differences.

-A description of the various input and output formats can be [found on our wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats)
+A description of the various input and output formats can be in the [Import Export library](/lib/importexport)

 When you run this program, you have the option of using either a disk based embedded database, or an in-memory database.
 The disk based database is slower to use, but has a smaller memory footprint.
 If you specify the --database parameter, a disk based database will be used, and the data will be stored in the file specified by this --location parameter.
 Not specifying the --database parameter forces the use of an in-memory database.